Doc Dockery: Florida high-speed rail efforts

 In 1984, Dockery became very interested and active in high-speed rail first advanced in Florida by Governor Bob Graham.
 After the election of Governor Bob Martinez in 1986, Dockery was appointed to the Florida High Speed Rail Commission, serving as chairman before the effort was abandoned.

 High-speed rail in Florida was resurrected late in the term of Governor Lawton Chiles when the Florida Department of Transportation entered into an agreement with Florida Overland Express to build a high-speed rail link running from Orlando to Miami.
 That effort was killed by Governor Jeb Bush shortly after he was elected in 1998.

 In 2000 Dockery authored a Florida Constitutional Amendment which required the construction of a high-speed rail network throughout Florida starting with a link between Tampa and Orlando.
 To implement the constitutional amendment the Florida High Speed Rail Authority was created by the Florida Legislature.
 He served as a member of that authority.
 Governor Jeb Bush got the constitutional amendment rescinded by the voters in 2004.
 Dockery has remained an enthusiastic supporter of high-speed rail, which surfaced again when President Barack Obama was elected in 2008 and pledged more than $2 billion for the construction and operation of the Tampa/Orlando link.
 Governor Charlie Crist supported the effort but it was again derailed with the election of Governor Rick Scott in 2010 at the urging of the Florida Tea Party, which was vehemently opposed to President Obama’s stimulus plans and the construction of the rail link.

+All of the previous failed efforts involved Florida government underwriting the entire endeavor.
+However, a separate effort called Brightline and built using existing Florida East Coast Railway right of way, not endorsed by Doc Dockery, began in 2012.
+It has achieved success today by instead using a private enterprise model.